rsalunga29/security-notes/DevSecOps/Dependency Management/Securing External Dependencies.md

 ## Supply Chain Attacks
 Even if applications are well-secured and hardened, attackers can still compromise them by targeting dependencies, which might be developed by smaller team with limited security budgets.
 These indirect attacks are called supply chain attacks.

+Supply chains attacks are even more effective since a dependency might be used by several applications.
+Meaning the compromise of a single dependency could lead to the compromise of several applications.

 One APT group, namely MageCart, was notorious for performing these types of attacks.
 Some highlights of their actions:
 - Compromising the payment portal of British Airways' online portal led to the compromise of credit cards of customers and a fine for BA of 230 million dollars.
 - Compromising more than 100000 customers' credit cards by embedding skimmers in various payment portals of various applications.